* Includes eBook, MathTV videos and XYZ Homework

 Advice for Students taking a math class: Try to live the class.
 Think about the material all the time.

 Advice for new teachers: Think deeply about every topic.
-Ask yourself why you are doing what you doing in each topic.
+Ask yourself why you are doing what you are doing in each topic.
 Ask yourself why should we add two rational expressions?
 Why should we factor a polynomial?
 Why should we multiply two polynomials together?
 Tell your students what these subjects are and why they are important.